0xgioser/Polygon-Improvement-Proposals-1/README.md

 This repository tracks ongoing improvements to Polygon PoS.
 It contains:

-- The [process document](https://forum.polygon.technology/) that governs how protocol changes are published here.
+- The [process document](https://forum.polygon.technology/) that governs how protocol changes are published.
 - The PIPs that are successfully submited.
 - The Project Management of the PIPs process and the Builders Meetings (read bellow).